Frequently Asked Questions

 The therapeutic massage program integrates classroom preparation and clinical practice.
-General education courses such as English Composition, Oral Communication, Anatomy, Physiology, Algebra, and Psychology enhance the therapeutic massage core courses.
+General education courses such as English Composition, Oral Communication, Human Anatomy and Physiology, Algebra, and Psychology enhance the therapeutic massage core courses.
 The core courses include laboratory sessions to learn and practice hands on skills required to be a massage therapist.
 The students have 3 fieldwork experiences in various settings to practice skills learned in the classroom.
 Also see "Why choose CCRI?"

 The total cost of the 15 month therapeutic massage program including tuition, fees, and books is approximately $6100.
 This does not include the costs for general education prerequisites.

 All students completing the prerequisite courses with a “C” or better and maintaining a GPA of at least 2.0 will be accepted on a first come, first served basis.
 At this time there is not a waiting list for the therapeutic massage program.